-This document has been produced in a joint effort between the New Zealand Prostitutes' Collective and New Zealand Police, to better support victims of sexual abuse.

-For futher information, please contact:

-New Zealand Prostitutes' Collective Level 4, 204 Willis St, Wellington 04 382 8791 info@nzpc.org.nz nzpc.org.nz
+This document has been produced in a joint effort between the New Zealand Prostitutes Collective and New Zealand Police, to better the support for victims of sexual abuse.
+For futher information, please contact: New Zealand Prostitutes Collective Level 4, 204 Willis St, Wellington.
+04 382 8791 info@nzpc.org.nz nzpc.org.nz